 - American Sign Language.

-So it’s fair to say that specializing in the Chinese language pair such as English to Chinese and Chinese to English whether as a Chinese translator or a Chinese interpreter would mean a lucrative and quite busy career for you.
+So it’s fair to say that specializing in the Chinese language pair such as English to Chinese and Chinese to English whether as a Chinese translator or a Chinese interpreter would mean a lucrative and quite a busy career for you.

 However, that is not to say that specializing in other global languages such as Japanese, Korean, Hindi, or Italian is an unworthy choice.
 Rather, this list was organized relative to the country and region’s economic strength.
 There is still a strong global demand for those languages due to their economic influence and cultural reach.